 Step 6: sharing the exhibition

-Not only creating books, we also would like to share our knowledge to others in a fun way too..
+Not only creating posters, we also would like to share our knowledge to others in a fun way too.

-After creating series of book, then what we do next?
+After creating posters, then what we do next?

-We decided to share our books to other students and schools with hope that they can learn too the importance of calculating carbon footprint and reduce it.
-So.. here are a glimpse of our journey while doing the storytelling to other students and schools!
+We decided to share our knowledge to other students with hope that they can learn too the importance of having a balanced lifestyle.
+So.. here are a glimpse of our journey while singing, presenting the poster and play games to Al Jabr students.

 Previous